 One of the best parts of incorporating the Law of Attraction into your life is that you have a daily reminder to focus on the good.
-However, while it’s easy to be upbeat sometimes, there are of course challenging days when it’s a real struggle to feel happy.
+However, while it’s easy to be upbeat sometimes, there are, of course, challenging days when it’s a real struggle to feel happy.

 One smart trick to keep your mood up and maintain a constant flow of positive energy involves ensuring that you always have something to look forward to.
-Here are six ways to do it.

 The suggestion here is not just to try something new, but to commit to making it a regular part of your life.
 For example, have you always wanted to learn more about photography?
 Save up for a decent camera, and plan a weekly trip to a beautiful location to practice your skills (outdoors in nice weather, and inside a gorgeous museum or building when it’s too cold to enjoy being outside).

-Not all new hobbies have to cost much, either—you might start attending a craft group, buy some cheap art materials to start painting, or learn a new language online.
+Not all new hobbies have to cost much, either—you might start attending a craft group, buy some cheap art materials to start painting or learn a new language online.

 It’s best if you have time for relaxation every day, but if you’re going through a particularly hectic period then at least try to leave space for relaxation every other day.